Clique number of tournaments

-A tournament $R$ is a \emph{rebel} if tournaments not containing $R$ have bounded domination number.
-A tournament is a poset tournament if it admits a backedge graph that is a comparability graph.
+A tournament $R$ is a \emph{rebel} if $R$-free tournaments have bounded domination number.
+An undirected graph $G$ is a \emph{comparability graph} if there is a poset such that the vertices of $G$ are the elements of the poset, and two vertices are adjacent if and only if the corresponding elements are comparable in the poset.
+A tournament is a \emph{poset tournament} if it admits a backedge graph that is a comparability graph.
 Chudnovsky, Kim, Liu, Seymour and Thomassé proved in \cite{CKLST18} that every rebel is a poset tournament, but the converse remains open.

 \begin{conjecture}[Chudnovsky, Kim, Liu, Seymour and Thomassé] Every poset tournament is a rebel. \end{conjecture}